 - Heartburn

-Consuming a larger amount of caffeine over a long period of time can lead to other effects.
-For example, drinking 4 or more cups of coffee a day would be considered a large amount.
-These side effects are not common, but they are possible.
-These long-term effects can include:
+Consuming more caffeine over a long period can lead to other effects.
+For example, drinking four or more cups of coffee per day would be considered excessive.

 - Nervousness